How to Professionally Format an Email in 6 Steps

 Using the template above, here's a basic example of using the principles to format a professional email:

-*Subject: Follow up to our meeting last week
+Subject: Follow up on our meeting last week

 Dear Ms. Wong,